chef-boneyard/openssl/README.md

 The `random_password` mixin works on any platform with the Ruby SecureRandom module.
 This module are already included with Chef.

-The `openssl_x509` lwrp works on any platform with the OpenSSL Ruby bindings installed.
+The `openssl_x509` and 'openssl_dhparam' lwrps work on any platform with the OpenSSL Ruby bindings installed.
 These bindings are already included with Chef.

 The `upgrade` recipe has been tested on the following platforms: